Direct dependencies between neurons explain activity

 \subsection{Optimal inputs.}

-For a given output neuron, we would like to select the $n$ inputs that produce the most accurate minimal model [Eq.~(\ref{eq_P})].
-As discussed above, the KL divergence between the model and the true computation reduces to a difference in entropies $D_\text{KL}(Q||P) = S_\text{dir} - S_\text{true}$.
+For a given output neuron, we seek the $n$ inputs that produce the most accurate model [Eq.~(\ref{eq_P})].
+As discussed above, the KL divergence between the model and the true firing probabilities reduces to a difference in entropies $D_\text{KL}(P_\text{true}||P) = S_\text{dir} - S_\text{true}$.
 Thus, the optimal inputs, which give the most accurate predictions for the output, are the ones that produce the maximum entropy model $P(y|\bm{x})$ with minimum entropy $S_\text{dir}$.
-This is an instance of the minimax entropy principle, which provides a general strategy for selecting the optimal constraints in maximum entropy models.\cite{Lynn-15, Lynn-16, Carcamo-01}
+This is an instance of the minimax entropy principle, which provides a general strategy for selecting optimal constraints in maximum entropy models.\cite{Lynn-15, Lynn-16, Carcamo-01}